Main image for the event "On Water… in Puddles"

 {{ time.start_TS | TS2dateFormat('YYYY') }}

-What exactly is a puddle – and why is it worth paying attention to?
-Often overlooked, it forms a microcosm of its own: temporary, multifaceted, and full of dynamism, bridging the water cycle and urban life.
+What is a puddle, really—and why is it worth paying attention to?
+Often overlooked, it is in fact an element of the city in its own right: temporary, multifaceted, and full of dynamic processes within the urban water cycle.

-Artist Mirja Busch, anthropologist Ignacio Farías (Humboldt University of Berlin), and urban ecologist Thomas Nehls (Technical University of Berlin)—all of whose work is featured in the exhibition On Water.
-WasserWissen in Berlin—will explore the puddle from different perspectives.
-Together, they consider what a “puddleology” might be: a science of small, transient bodies of water.
+The artist Mirja Busch, the anthropologist Ignacio Farías (Humboldt-Universität zu Berlin), and the urban ecologist Thomas Nehls (Technische Universität Berlin), whose collaboration is featured in the exhibition On Water.
+WasserWissen in Berlin, will approach the puddle from different perspectives.
+Together, they explore the kinds of questions a science of these small, ephemeral accumulations of water might raise—and how artistic research can help to develop a “puddleology.”

-The discussion will address the forms and classifications of puddles, their role in urban environments, and the questions they raise for both art and research: as indicators of environmental conditions, as habitats, and as aesthetic phenomena.
+The conversation will address the forms and classifications of puddles, their role in urban space, and the questions that art and research pose to them: as part of a living environment, as temporary water reservoirs, as disturbances, and as critical zones of the Anthropocene.

 Participants